TelemetryDeck/docs/docs/basics/retention.md

 With TelemetryDeck's Retention dashboard, these insights focus on users who can be considered "returning users" (those with more than 5 sessions) and are automatically collected with no additional code required beyond updating to SwiftSDK 2.8.0 / KotlinSDK 6.0.0 or later.

-{% noteinfo "How TelemetryDeck Detects Returning Users" %}
+!!! info "How TelemetryDeck Detects Returning Users"

     Returning users are those who have used your app for more than 5 sessions.
-{% endnoteinfo %}

 ## Returning user growth trends

 **Questions you can answer:**

-- How many of my users are becoming regular, returning users?
+* How many of my users are becoming regular, returning users?
-- Are my retention rates improving over time?
+* Are my retention rates improving over time?
-- What are the immediate retention patterns in the last 24 hours?
+* What are the immediate retention patterns in the last 24 hours?
-- How do retention trends compare across different time periods?
+* How do retention trends compare across different time periods?

 ![Hourly, Daily, Weekly, and Monthly Returning Users](/assets/retention-returning-users.png)

 **How to interpret the charts:**

-- **Hourly (last 24h)**: Shows recent returning user activity – useful for immediate validation of retention initiatives
+* **Hourly (last 24h)**: Shows recent returning user activity – useful for immediate validation of retention initiatives
-- **Daily patterns**: Consistent levels indicate stable user engagement; growth suggests improving retention strategies
+* **Daily patterns**: Consistent levels indicate stable user engagement; growth suggests improving retention strategies
-- **Weekly/Monthly trends**: Reveal long-term retention health and seasonal engagement patterns
+* **Weekly/Monthly trends**: Reveal long-term retention health and seasonal engagement patterns
-- **Declining trends**: May indicate rising churn rate due to user experience issues, feature problems, or competitive pressures
+* **Declining trends**: May indicate rising churn rate due to user experience issues, feature problems, or competitive pressures

 **How to read your data:** In this example dashboard, the monthly chart shows excellent retention growth from March (~8 users) building steadily through the months to reach a strong July peak (~57 users), indicating highly successful retention strategies building momentum over time.
 The weekly view shows more gradual growth from ~8 to ~35 users over the past 3 months, while daily retention fluctuates between 3-15 users with occasional spikes.
 Use the daily fluctuations to validate immediate retention initiatives rather than waiting for weekly trends to develop.

 ## Retention time patterns

 **Questions you can answer:**

-- When do returning users typically engage with my app during the day?
+* When do returning users typically engage with my app during the day?
-- Which days of the week show the strongest user loyalty?
+* Which days of the week show the strongest user loyalty?
-- Do returning users prefer weekdays or weekends for app usage?
+* Do returning users prefer weekdays or weekends for app usage?
-- Are retention patterns changing over recent weeks?
+* Are retention patterns changing over recent weeks?

 ![Retention Time Patterns](/assets/retention-by-time.png)

 **How to interpret the charts:**

-- **Hour of day patterns**: Show when returning users are most active (user-local timezone)
+* **Hour of day patterns**: Show when returning users are most active (user-local timezone)
-- **Day of week distribution**: Reveals which days drive the strongest retention engagement
+* **Day of week distribution**: Reveals which days drive the strongest retention engagement
-- **Day patterns (past 4 weeks)**: Identify specific days with exceptional returning user activity
+* **Day patterns (past 4 weeks)**: Identify specific days with exceptional returning user activity
-- **Weekend vs. weekday balance**: Indicates whether your app fits into work routines or leisure time
+* **Weekend vs. weekday balance**: Indicates whether your app fits into work routines or leisure time

 **How to read your data:** In this example, the Hour of Day chart shows returning users are most active during midday hours (12-3 PM) with peak activity around 2 PM, suggesting users engage with the app during lunch breaks and afternoon periods.
 The Day of Week chart reveals Wednesday shows the strongest retention (~55 users), followed by Tuesday (~53) and Monday (~50), while Thursday shows the lowest (~40).
 Friday through Sunday maintain consistent moderate levels (~45 each).
 When you see patterns like this in your data, it would indicate your app fits well into midweek routines.
 You could then schedule feature updates and important communications for Wednesday when user engagement peaks.

 ## Retention by device & platform

 **Questions you can answer:**

-- Which devices retain users most effectively?
+* Which devices retain users most effectively?
-- Are there platform-specific retention challenges?
+* Are there platform-specific retention challenges?
-- Should I prioritize retention improvements for specific hardware?
+* Should I prioritize retention improvements for specific hardware?

 ![Returning Users by Device Type](/assets/retention-device-distribution.png)

 **How to interpret the charts:**

-- **Top-retention devices**: These provide the best long-term user experience
+* **Top-retention devices**: These provide the best long-term user experience
-- **Poor retention devices**: May have performance issues, UI problems, or technical barriers
+* **Poor retention devices**: May have performance issues, UI problems, or technical barriers
-- **Platform differences**: iOS vs. macOS vs. other platforms may show different retention strengths
+* **Platform differences**: iOS vs. macOS vs. other platforms may show different retention strengths

 **How to read your data:** In this example, iOS represents 60% of returning users while macOS accounts for 40%.
 Among individual devices, several models each contribute about 10% of returning users (iPhone 12 mini, iPad 9th generation, various MacBook Air and MacBook Pro models).
 When you see relatively even distribution across device types like this, it suggests your app provides consistent long-term value across different platforms and device generations.
 The strong macOS presence (40%) would indicate successful cross-platform retention and higher repeat purchase rate (RPR) for users who engage across multiple devices.
 If you see similar patterns, focus on maintaining this consistency rather than optimizing for specific hardware configurations.

 ## Retention by geography & language

 **Questions you can answer:**

-- Which regions show the strongest user loyalty?
+* Which regions show the strongest user loyalty?
-- What languages correlate with higher long-term engagement?
+* What languages correlate with higher long-term engagement?
-- Are there cultural or regional patterns in user retention?
+* Are there cultural or regional patterns in user retention?

 ![Returning Users by Country and Language](/assets/retention-geographic-distribution.png)

 **How to interpret the charts:**

-- **High-retention regions**: Countries where users consistently return to your app
+* **High-retention regions**: Countries where users consistently return to your app
-- **Growing markets**: Regions showing improving retention that warrant additional investment
+* **Growing markets**: Regions showing improving retention that warrant additional investment
-- **Language loyalty patterns**: Languages that correlate with strong long-term engagement
+* **Language loyalty patterns**: Languages that correlate with strong long-term engagement

 **How to read your data:** In this example dashboard, Germany dominates at 50% of returning users, with several other countries each representing about 10% (Italy, India, Spain, Canada, Afghanistan).
 The language distribution shows English (40%) and German (30%) as the primary languages, with Turkish (10%) as a notable third language.
 When you see such strong geographic concentration in your own data (like Germany's 50% here), it suggests that users in this region find exceptional long-term value in your app.
 You could then study what works particularly well for your top-retention market and apply those insights to improve retention in other regions.